 Quapaw, Oklahoma, the first town on the Mother Road in Oklahoma, is famous for “spook lights”, bouncing bright balls of white fire that have been reported as far back as the 1700s.

-The Chain of Rocks Bridge in St. Louis was used in the filming of the 1981 movie “Escape From New York.”
-The bridge was repaved for John Carpenter’s film and appears at the end of the movie when Kurt Russell rescues Donald Pleasance from certain doom.
+The Chain of Rocks Bridge in St. Louis was used in filming the 1981 movie “Escape From New York.”
+The bridge was repaved for John Carpenter’s film and appears at the movie’s end when Kurt Russell rescues Donald Pleasance from certain doom.
 Though closed to vehicle traffic today, the Chain of Rocks Bridge remains open as the world’s longest pedestrian and bicycle bridge.

 Tucumcari’s Tee Pee Curios is the last curio store on Route 66 between Albuquerque and Amarillo.